faridbani/PalindromeDay/README.md

 Palindrome day bithwin tow dates
 """
 I am learning Python and like the GitHub.
-A am a biginner who want to learn.
+I am a biginner who want to learn.

 This is just to learn more about GitHub. :-)